jbatson5/SCALE-test/docs/MAVRIC.rst

       end src
   end sources

-Each of the two analog problems in the ``samples\input`` directory run for about 10 minutes.
+Each of the two analog problems in the ``samples\input`` directory will run for about 10 minutes.
 In this time, no meaningful results will be generated due to the difficulty of the problem.
 Analog results for each case running 110 hr are listed in :numref:`analog-neutron` for the neutron source/neutron dose problem, while results for the photon problem are listed in :numref:`analog-photon`.
-Note that after 110 hr, some of the relative uncertainties in the point detector tallies are still quite high and only one of the six tallies in each problem passed all of the statistical checks.
+Note that after 110 hr, some of the relative uncertainties in the point detector tallies are still quite high, and only one of the six tallies in each problem passed all of the statistical checks.
 :numref:`neutron-dose-plot` is the convergence plot for the neutron dose rate at point detector 1, showing that the tally is not well converged and that some